devakapatel/t9-nextra-3/pages/sem-5/assignments/iot/assignment-2.md

 Subnetting offers several advantages in network management:

-1. **Improved Network Performance**: By reducing broadcast domains, subnetting minimizes unnecessary traffic and enhances overall performance by allowing data to travel shorter distances without passing through unnecessary routers[1][2].
+1. **Improved Network Performance**: By reducing broadcast domains, subnetting minimizes unnecessary traffic and enhances overall performance by allowing data to travel shorter distances without passing through unnecessary routers.

-2. **Enhanced Security**: Subnets can isolate sensitive data and restrict access between departments or user groups within an organization, improving security measures[3].
+2. **Enhanced Security**: Subnets can isolate sensitive data and restrict access between departments or user groups within an organization, improving security measures.

-3. **Simplified Management**: Network administrators can manage smaller subnets more effectively than a single large network, allowing for easier troubleshooting and monitoring[2].
+3. **Simplified Management**: Network administrators can manage smaller subnets more effectively than a single large network, allowing for easier troubleshooting and monitoring.

-4. **Efficient IP Address Utilization**: Subnetting allows organizations to use their IP address space more efficiently, especially in environments where devices frequently join or leave the network[1][3].
+4. **Efficient IP Address Utilization**: Subnetting allows organizations to use their IP address space more efficiently, especially in environments where devices frequently join or leave the network.

-5. **Scalability**: As organizations grow, subnetting provides a framework that accommodates expansion without requiring a complete overhaul of the existing network infrastructure[2].
+5. **Scalability**: As organizations grow, subnetting provides a framework that accommodates expansion without requiring a complete overhaul of the existing network infrastructure.

-In summary, subnetting is an essential practice in modern networking that enhances performance, security, and management capabilities within organizational networks, making it a critical component of effective network design and operation[1][3].
+In summary, subnetting is an essential practice in modern networking that enhances performance, security, and management capabilities within organizational networks, making it a critical component of effective network design and operation.

 ## 3) Explain how the DHCP (Dynamic Host Configuration Protocol) operates in a network and its advantages over static IP addressing.